aalhour/rockyardkv/README.md

 > Core storage operations work with verified format compatibility.
 > Durability semantics are under active verification.
 > Refer to [Status](docs/status/README.md) for compatibility details and known limitations.

+This project exists in respect and alignment with [RocksDB](https://github.com/facebook/rocksdb), the foundational storage engine that inspired this work.

 ## Features